 Before you can welcome tenants, there are a host of legal requirements you need to fulfil, both for your tenants’ and your own protection.

-Then there’s the small matter of getting the property in the best condition to attract renters, getting your marketing right, and making sure you get great tenants – plus the ongoing inspections and potential maintenance.
+Then there’s the small matter of getting the property in the best condition to attract renters, getting your marketing right, and making sure you get great tenants – plus the ongoing property inspections and potential maintenance.

 There’s so much to do, especially in the early days, that we’ve put together an essential landlord checklist to make sure you don’t miss anything that could prove costly down the line.